 David: We can all work together!
 Protect each other.
 Put our powers to some decent use.

 - This gets inverted in the Harry Potter series, where Voldemort can't understand why Dumbledore chose to use his powers for good.
 He considers Dumbledore to be weak and a fool for not taking what was his.

 - What Jesus pretty much tells the Antichrist in His "The Reason You Suck" Speech to him in the Left Behind book Glorious Appearing.
-This was a point of contention by certain readers since Jesus pretty much berated him from what God destined him to function as.
+This was a point of contention for certain readers since Jesus pretty much berated him for what God destined him to function as.